 Erectile dysfunction, formerly called impotence, is the inability to obtain an adequate erection for satisfactory sexual activity.
-It's more common in men over 65, but it can occur at any age.
+Research suggests that 50% of men have ED.
+It's more common in men over age 50, but it can occur at any age.

 Remedies for Erectile Dysfunction:

 Here are five natural remedies that are used for erectile dysfunction.